Cirkit Designer Logo

 Manufacturer Waveshare

-GPS Support Yes (supports GPS, GLONASS, BeiDou, Galileo, and QZSS)
+GPS Support Yes (GNSS: GPS, GLONASS, BeiDou, Galileo, QZSS)

-Input Voltage 5V (via Raspberry Pi GPIO or USB)
+Input Voltage 5V (via Raspberry Pi GPIO or external power supply)

 Operating Temperature -40°C to +85°C